TheLp281/3DRenderer/README.md

 ## Quickstart

-Follow the steps below to get started with the 3D Renderer:
+Follow the steps below to run 3D Renderer:

 ### Clone the Repository
 ```sh